-The study of the classical language, Latin, is the core of a classical education; as a result, we require students to complete either Latin A and B at the Grammar level and IA at the Logic level or Latin IA and IB at the Logic or Rhetoric levels before they are able to take a different foreign language in the Logic and Rhetoric levels.
+The study of the classical language, Latin, is the core of a classical education; as a result, we require students to continue their study of Latin at the Logic level.
+Students must complete Latin IA or IB before they are able to take a different foreign language in the Logic and Rhetoric levels.

 Spanish will be taught using Vistas.
 This program offers C.C. students the opportunity for daily language practice utilizing many on-line components such as vocabulary and grammar tutorials with practice activities, audio, video, and digital voice recording.
 Students will also use a workbook and lab manual for their weekly assignments, which are designed to build competency in all four of the language acquisition areas: speaking, listening, reading and writing.
 C.C.’s four-year program will prepare students for advanced study of the Spanish language.

 L1 students are scheduled to take General Science and L2 students are scheduled to take Physical Science.
 The math prerequisite for Physical Science is pre-algebra.
 If your student hasn’t successfully completed pre-algebra before entering L2, he/she will be allowed to have a study hall period during the scheduled science class.
 He/she will be required to take Physical Science in the R1 year.
 If your student needs to take a science class other than the science scheduled for his/her grade level, please let us know and we can try to accommodate your student.
 All science courses will follow Apologia science curricula.